matildeoliveirasilvafeup/Algorithm-Strategies/README.md

 ---

 ## **CONCLUSION**
-In conclusion, the development of Jumping Jack has been an interesting and valuable experience.
+To conclude, the development of Jumping Jack has been an interesting and valuable experience.
 Throughout the project, we explored various aspects of game development, from implementing core mechanics to organizing the code with design patterns.
 We found the process rewarding, as it allowed us to apply theoretical concepts in a practical setting.